Including Students in the IEP Process

 Inviting students to the meeting

 For some schools, inviting students to IEP meetings is a given, and part of the school culture.
-For other schools, this only happens if the student has a transition plan and an ability level that lends itself to sitting through an IEP meeting.
+For other schools, student led-ieps only happens if the student has a transition plan and an ability level that lends itself to sitting through an IEP meeting.

-To ensure students have a vital voice in their IEP, why not make a point to invite every child to every IEP meeting?
+To ensure students have a vital voice in their IEP, we need to make a point to invite every child to every IEP meeting… and what that looks like will be heavily dependent upon the student and the IEP team.
 Special education teachers are wizards when it comes to accommodating, modifying, and differentiating, so why should an IEP meeting be any different?

 Some students can, and may want to, attend their entire meeting from beginning to end.
 Some students may attend for the first 5 minutes so they can use their AAC device to introduce themselves and thank the team members for attending.

-In whatever way possible, having a student attend their IEP meeting keeps them at the center of the document, encourages independence, and reminds everyone that they are also a member of the team.
+In whatever way possible, having a student attend their IEP meeting keeps them at the center of the IEP, encourages independence, and reminds everyone that they are also a member of the team.

 While IEPs are about students, it’s so easy for us to forget to actually include them in the annual IEP process.
 Making sure that students have a role, no matter how big or small, can help set the tone and encourage the entire team to always keep the focus on what’s most important – them!